milespetrov/cccs/docs/system/strategies.md

 There are two types of NPM modules used: **development dependencies** and **runtime dependencies**.
 Only runtime dependencies will be included in the final bundle, and the rest is needed to create that bundle.

 App NPM modules are added using **^** (caret) which updates minor and patch versions (not major).
 After the first installation is complete, a `package-lock.json` file is created with a full, reproducible dependency tree listed out.
 All subsequent installs will use that dependency tree instead of calculating it anew from the `package.json`.
-This does prevent automatic updates when new versions of dependencies are released.
+This does prevent automatic updates when new versions of dependencies are released, however.
 Any dependency updates should be done manually.

-Advantaged of lockfiles (they do mention left-pad): https://yarnpkg.com/blog/2016/11/24/lockfiles-for-all/ (tldr - lockfiles are good for your sanity).
+Advantaged of lockfiles (they do mention left-pad): https://yarnpkg.com/blog/2016/11/24/lockfiles-for-all/ .

 #### Details

 Notable development dependencies:

-*   **POI** - Webpack metabuilder (boilerplate for Webpack configs, it provides hot reloading, testing harness, typescript support, minification, vue single-file component loading)
+*   **POI** - Webpack metabuilder (boilerplate for Webpack configs, it provides hot reloading, testing harness, typescript support, minification, vue single-file component loading, etc.)

 Notable runtime dependencies: